HIGH ENERGY PARROTS

 Keep Them Busy

-Both Spike and Twiggy play with their toys enthusiastically but love interactive play with me the most.
+Both Spike and Twiggy, my Slender-billed conure play with their toys enthusiastically but love interactive play with me the most.
 I got Twiggy several years after Spike from a bird shop because the shop owner didn’t think that anyone else would understand her hyper personality or her beak length.
 I felt I was qualified since I lived with a caique, had lived with a couple of lories, worked with many high energy birds and had shared my life with 5 terriers at one time or another.
 Twiggy’s favorite game was swinging.
 I put her on a ring hanging from the ceiling.
-She sat there for a moment and then rolled over and grabed the ring from the bottom.
-When she said “ready,” I made the ring swing back and forth and up and down.
+She sat there for a moment and then rolled over and grabbed the ring from the bottom.
+When she said “Ready,” I made the ring swing back and forth and up and down.
 The harder I swung her, the more she squealed with delight.
-If it got too difficult for her to hang on, she just flewes off.
-She would have been happy to do this most of the day but seemed happy if we just did it once or twice a day as long as she got attention other wise.
+If it got too difficult for her to hang on, she just flew off.
+She would have been happy to do this most of the day but seemed happy if we just did it once or twice a day as long as she got attention otherwise

 Spike hopped when I “wound him up” and he loved doing somersaults in my hand.
 Spike had a large cage with more toys than any other bird in my household.
 He played with just about every toy every day.
 He kept himself very busy.
 One of his favorite ways to play was to get sopping wet in his water bowl and then climb up to his tent.
 It had a plastic floor, which became the perfect place for him to dance in the puddles he made.
 I almost expected to hear him whistling “Singing in the Rain” while he danced.
 He also had an odd habit of forming his foot into a cup; then he dipping it in his water and bringing it up to his beak to drink.
 He loved to roll on the floor of the cage and “fight” with foot toys or the toys I attached to the bottom of his perches.
 He was always busy doing something but he also took a few naps if he got the chance.